Why Generalists Are Killing Your Sales Pipelineby Steve Carlisle

 The specialist versus generalist debate is a decades-old argument with published research dating back to the 1970s.
-In the past, the prevailing trend leaned toward generalists, the logic being if one has a “jack of all trades” sales team, they can speak to any buyer and not risk losing potential business.
+In the past, the prevailing trend leaned toward generalists, the logic being if one has a jack-of-all-trades sales team, they can speak to any buyer and not risk losing potential business.
 Once considered sound logic in the boardroom, today it is laden with issues that can cripple a sales pipeline.

-Sales generalists may have an advantage in lead generation.
-The nature of qualification sales calls is that they do not dive too deep and may not require a significant specialization.
-Therefore, from an efficiency standpoint, generalists may be more advantageous on the front end of the sales process.
-In regard to that position, however, it’s very important to keep in mind that in the sales process, the more you can specialize, the greater your closing ratios will be.
+Sales generalists may have an advantage in lead generation, since the nature of qualification sales calls is that they do not dive too deep and may not require a significant specialization.
+So from an efficiency standpoint, generalists may be more useful on the front end of the sales process; however, the more your sales staff can specialize, the greater your closing ratios will be.